amitbhalla/dockerstuff/README.md

 4. `-t` is not needed when using **START**, only needed for **RUN**
 5. If a container is running this will not work.
 Make sure to use `docker stop <container-name>` before using rm.
 6. An image can only be deleted if there are no containers on that image (irrspective of it running or in a stopped state)
+7. Images use a special convention for names which is `name:tag` where `name` is name of the master and `tag` is used for versioning.

 ---